Xealeph/Yiff.party-Image-Scraper/README.md

 python duplicate_remover.py
 ```

-And another one, which changes the name of already downloaded profile folders to their name.
+And another one, which changes the name of already downloaded folders from numbers to their name.
 ```
 python folderRenamer.py
 ```